 Real World Scenario

-As with many different corporations in recent years, Layton & Blues have adopted a hybrid working policy (their marketing team created a great post about it on their website), which means that Amanda spends a lot of her time working from home.
-As the IT manager, she makes use of her personal high-spec desktop PC which has been properly adopted into her employerโs digital environment.
+As with many different organisations in recent years, Layton & Blues have adopted a hybrid working policy (their marketing team created a great post about it on their website), which means that Amanda spends a lot of her time working from home.
+As the IT manager, she makes use of her personal high-spec desktop PC which has been properly enrolled into her employerโs digital environment.

 Our threat actor contacts Rightmove and poses as a potentially interested cash buyer for Amandaโs property, under a fake name of course.
 The estate agent handling the sale is extremely helpful in arranging for a viewing at the earliest convenience.
 The threat actor has leveraged the property listing to build a position of trust and gain access to Amandaโs home address.